 Levels of secured orders are crucial to short-term planning of labour requirements & purchasing levels but more importantly provide the key indication of upturn or downturn in future workload, enabling management to react quickly and make appropriate changes on a strategic level.
-Average monthly order levels over the last 5 years have been £6.3m (2021: £6.4m) and levels at each of the last two year-ends were:
+Average monthly order levels over the last 5 years have been £7.0M (2022 £6.3M) and levels at each of the last two year-ends were:

-December 2022 December 2021
+December 2023 December 2022

 Secured orders

+£10,293,755

 £9,883,596

-£5,345,988

 Coolair firmly believe that our sales force is our best asset.
 Average sales per salesman is an indicator of the state of the market plus when this figure drops it also indicates that there may be problems with individual performance which need to be rectified.
-We would not expect this figure to drop below £1m without good reason, and at each of the last two year ends the levels were:
+We would not expect this figure to drop below £1M without good reason, and at each of the last two year ends the levels were:

-Coolair trade with no reliance on external debt.
 Average monthly cash levels are the key indicator not just of trading conditions but of the strength and durability of our customer base.
-Average cash holdings (measured on a monthly basis) over the last 5 years have been £47,483 (down from £269,855 last year) and holdings at each of the last two year-ends were:
+Average cash holdings (measured on a monthly basis) over the last 5 years have been £121,769 (up from £47,483 last year) and holdings at each of the last two year-ends were: